 How to Tell if Your Customer Service Sucks

-Or, you don't ask how you did because you don't care.
+Or, you don't ask how well you did because you don't care.
 Either way your service probably sucks because you are not using the information available to you to be the best you can be.

 Don't Have Customer Service that Sucks

 You put your customer hat on and do what is necessary to make sure your customers get more than they expect.
-You put the personnel, policies and practices in place to make that happen.
-Period.
+Then have the personnel, policies and practices in place to make that happen.

 A customer is the most important visitor on our premises, he is not dependent on us.
 We are dependent on him.
-He is not an interruption in our work.
-He is the purpose of it.
-He is not an outsider in our business.
-He is part of it.
+He is not an interruption in our work, he is the purpose of it.
+He is not an outsider in our business, he is part of it.
 We are not doing him a favor by serving him.
 He is doing us a favor by giving us an opportunity to do so.Mahatma Gandhi

 That's what I call opportunity.

 At your service,